yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Troubleshooting.rst

 = Resetting to defaults =

-/!\ '''NOTE:''' Resetting the NVRAM is not a good idea on every model, for example Asus WL-500g and the Motorola WR850G bootloader will not recreate default values, avoid deleting NVRAM.
+/!\ '''NOTE: Resetting NVRAM this way will actually cause more problems than it solves.
+For example, Asus WL-500g and the Motorola WR850G bootloader will not recreate default values and will not boot properly after being reset.'''

 To clean the NVRAM variables the safe way see the !OpenWrt [:Faq].